 The Domino joiner comes equipped with a removable Plug-It power cord.
-To install the power cord, insert the cord into the inlet on the tool with the key and keyway aligned, and twist the locking ring.
+To install the power cord, insert the cord into the inlet on the tool with the key and keyway of the plug aligned with the key and keyway of the port.
+Then twist the locking ring a full 1⁄4-turn until they lock.
 Reverse the procedure to remove the cord.